With 2002 title team in attendance, Terps play inspired ball to beat No. 22 Ohio State

 “At a time like this, we’re dangerous,” Ayala said.
 “We’re a team that nobody wants to see.
 People who are in front of us, they’re going to get a fight from us, for sure.”

-Here’s what to know from Sunday’s game:
+Here’s what to know from Maryland’s victory:

 Reunion time